Protective Orders

 More than 10 million men and women in the U.S. are subjected to domestic violence every year.
 This includes more than one in three women (35.6%) and more than one in four men (28.5%) who experience rape, physical violence, and/ or stalking by an intimate partner during their lifetime.
 Equally pervasive is non-physical psychological abuse, including verbal and emotional abuse, coercive control, and gaslighting.

 A legal difference exists between domestic abuse and other forms of abuse in our society.
-Domestic abuse has a specific definition as well as a procedure that allows the abused to obtain an Order of Protection through the courts.
+Domestic abuse has a specific definition as well as a procedure that allows the abused to obtain an Order for Protection through the courts.
 These Orders contain directions and restrictions that the alleged abuser must follow or risk arrest and criminal charges.

-Protective Orders are necessary in cases where actual or threatened violence has occurred.
+Protective orders are necessary in cases where actual or threatened violence has occurred.
 On the other hand, it is not uncommon for individuals to be accused of domestic abuse based on exaggerations, misrepresentations, and false claims.
 Accusations often occur in cases where an intimate relationship has broken down into emotional conflicts, such as in cases of divorce or child custody disputes.

 Contact Brian at Sobol Family Law immediately if you have suffered abuse or been falsely accused.
 Call for legal assistance at (866) 484-4079.

-What Is Domestic Violence in Minnesota?
+What is Considered Domestic Violence in Minnesota?

 Domestic violence involves attempts to physically or psychologically dominate or harm through direct assault or by causing fear of imminent harm, bodily injury, or assault.